Call Button

 As a part of the treatment process, we apply gentle and selective stress to the upper cervical spine in order to reproduce headache symptoms, which subside after 20-30 seconds.
 This helps to identify and treat the cause of your headaches.

-Hormonal Headache theories
+Hormonal Headache Theory

 History of Hormonal Headache / Menstrual Migraine